-Over the years, the Corporation has developed many business partnerships with Original Equipment Manufacturers (OEM), integrators and resellers, thus expanding its reach into several sub-markets, such as flight simulation, heavy equipment/cranes, automobile and others.
-The Corporation recently developed new motion systems adapted to the needs of other potential sub-markets, such as longer stroke actuators and modular motion systems with additional degrees of freedom, which allow D-BOX to target a wider array of customers.
+Over the years, the Corporation has developed many business partnerships with Original Equipment Manufacturers (OEMs), integrators and resellers, thus expanding its reach into several sub-markets, such as flight simulation, heavy equipment/cranes, driving/racing and others.
+The Corporation has developed motion systems adapted to the needs of other potential sub-markets, such as longer stroke actuators and modular motion systems with additional degrees of freedom, which allow D-BOX to target a wider array of customers.